 To apply for admission for the graduate program, the candidate must have extensive dance training, hold an undergraduate degree in dance and meet the minimum requirements of the UA Graduate College.

-•Statement of Purpose letter (a brief and focused essay about one's career
+• Statement of Purpose letter (a brief and focused essay

 3. Mail the above audition requirements to: